-After I saw some cakes with this cool technic I had to try it on a cake and I made this tutorial for you.
-Basically it works the same way as the normal drip, just on the upside down cake.
-If you use the upside down method it's anyway in the right position.
+After I saw some cakes with this cool technique, I just had to try it on a cake and have put together this tutorial for you.
+Actually it works the same way as a normal drip cake, only you do the drip on the twisted cake.
+If you use the upside-down method, this is ideal, as the cake is in the right position anyway.

 After the complete cake is decorated with drips, chill it for 1-2h (or freeze it for 1/2h) till the drip is dried completely.
 Now you can turn the cake and decorate it further.

 Affiliate links/advertising links/advertisements: